 KFC's original Chicken Little was much beloved by fried chickianados.
 Fans of the Little don't tend to get as ostentatiously nostalgic as the porkers do about the McRib or the tallow-heads do about the bygone days of all-beef French fries, but there are plenty of Little lovers out there, and they were duly excited when KFC announced the mini sandwich's return after more than 20 years of exile.*

 *Exile from the national master menu, that is.
 Underground discount chicken message boards indicate that the Little has been available in fits and starts at select KFCs over the years.

-A lot of people with fond memories of the Cosby-era Chicken Little have already registered disappointment with what KFC is calling the new and improved version.
-Today's Little is similar to the Snacker, a serviceable but unspectacular small sandwich that followed the original Little only to disappear in the months leading up to the reLittle.
+A lot of people with fond memories of the Cosby Show-era Chicken Little have already registered disappointment with what KFC is calling the new and improved version.
+The current Chicken Little is similar to the Snacker, a serviceable but unspectacular small sandwich that followed the original Little only to disappear in the months leading up to the reLittle.
 Suspicious!

 I understand why anyone pining for a return to the glory days would be disappointed by this new sandwich's misappropriation of the Chicken Little's good name, but that doesn't mean this new trick can't be a nice sandwich in its own right.
 The new Dodge Chargers aren't really Dodge Chargers, but they're still pretty damn cool.
 Can the same be said for the new Chicken Little?

 Nope.
 Darn it, I had high hopes for this one.
 I like most KFC products (the Chicken Pot Pie is outstanding) and I don't ask for a ton of fun for my $2.39, but the Colonel's latest attempt to wring excitement out of a reformulation of a very basic sandwich comes up short.
 If all you're offering is bread, chicken, mayo, and pickles, you can't afford to mess up any of those elements, and the new Little misfires in a couple of directions.